Quantum Circuit Representation of Combinatorial Matrix Functions: Loop-hafnians

 \section{Loop-hafnians}

-We now consider a general real symmetric matrix \(\bm{A}\) of size \(2N \times 2N\), i.e., it may contain nonzero diagonal elements.
+We now consider a general real symmetric matrix \(\bm{A}\) of size \(2N \times 2N\), which may contain nonzero diagonal elements.
 In this case, the second term \(\hat{H}_2\) must be included, and the full Hamiltonian is given by Eq.~\eqref{eqn: Hamiltonian}.
-Consequently, the system must involve \(4N\) spins.
+Consequently, the system consists of \(4N\) spins.

 For a subset \(S \subset \mathcal{I}\) of size \(2k\) and its complement set \(S^{c}\), the transition amplitude of \(\hat{H}^N\) between the states \(\ket{\emptyset,\emptyset}\) and \(\ket{S,S^{c}}\) is given by